 Some examples of Pete's work.
 Click to enlarge.

-STA 1 is providing the following comments concerning the potential consequences of allowing Nasdaq here and the Exchanges to permit quotations and trades in Minimum Price Variations ("MPVs") of less than one penny ("Sub-Penny Trading").
+STA 1 is providing the following comments concerning the potential consequences of allowing Nasdaq and the Exchanges to permit quotations and trades in Minimum Price Variations ("MPVs") of less than one penny ("Sub-Penny Trading").

-One of the principal benefits of switching from fractional to decimal pricing is the clarity and simplicity that the new trading increments provide for many public investors.
+One of the principal benefits of switching from fractional to seo agency london decimal pricing is the clarity and simplicity that the new trading increments provide for many public investors.
 Penny, nickel and dime increments incorporate both the international decimal standard as well as the currency of the United States, and provide a clear standard of reference and comparison for investors in the U.S. and abroad.
 Allowing quotations and trade increments in MPVs of less than one penny substantially undermines that benefit, and leads to a more obscure and confusing price structure than ever before.
 Sub-Penny Trading also exacerbates many of the negative consequences to transparency and liquidity that have accompanied the decimal conversion.
 The STA therefore urges the Commission and the U.S. Congress to act immediately to prohibit Sub-Penny Trading.

 The Commission has extended until September 2001 the deadline for Nasdaq and the Exchanges to submit reports detailing the impact of decimal pricing on the capital markets, and make recommendations concerning the suitable MPV for various securities.
 Currently the New York Stock Exchange requires that both quotes and trades take place in MPVs of one penny, while "Average Price" trades may be reported in up to four decimal places.
 Nasdaq requires that quotes take place in penny MPVs but does not apply this limit to trades.
 Therefore, on the Nasdaq Stock Market, trades can take place with no limit to the number of decimal places.2 The conflicting standards have caused a significant degree of confusion among investors and traders, and created a void that should be addressed by legislative and regulatory action.